bashtage/arch/README.md

 Contributions are welcome.
 There are opportunities at many levels to contribute:

-* Implement new volatility process, e.g FIGARCH
+* Implement new volatility process, e.g., FIGARCH
 * Improve docstrings where unclear or with typos
 * Provide examples, preferably in the form of IPython notebooks